sunohonmy/synth_JUCE_2022/README.md

 # synth_JUCE_2022
- Source code for synth I made in JUCE for my audio programming module in uni.
+ Source code for a synth I made in JUCE for my audio programming module in uni.